 In the end, your children are the ones who suffer because you have less time and energy to spend with them.
 As Ellen Galinsky, president of the Families and Work Institute, discovered when doing research for her book, Ask the Children: What America's Children Really Think About Working Parents, what children want is for their parents to focus on them and spend time with them.
 Impossible to manage if you accept every invitation that comes your way.

 A calmer, more pleasant approach that positions your children as your priority is to spread out the holiday over a few weekends or weeks.
 Really, how many holiday meals can you eat in one day?

 4. Upsetting Children’s Routines (Too Frequently)

-The holiday rush disrupts your children’s routine.
-Missed nap times, irregular meal times and traveling can take a lot out of your young ones, and can leave you feeling exhausted.
+The holiday rush disrupts your children’s routines.
+Missed nap times, irregular meal times and traveling can take a lot out of your young ones, and can leave you feeling drained.

 For children to be fully present, behaving, and enjoying each activity (even if your family doesn’t get to every activity you’d like), parents should adhere as closely as possible to their normal bedtimes and mealtimes.
 To do this smoothly, you may need to respond, “NO, thank you” more often to holiday party invitations or get-togethers that interfere with the schedule.

 There’s nothing wrong with picking and choosing wisely.
 Consider it self-preservation.

 5. Not Staying Home This Year (or Next)